Fillygons/fillygons-stl/readme.md

 Hints for slicing
 -----------------

-Slicing the _STL_ files to generate the printier-specific _G-code_ representation suitable for your 3D printer at hand is a standard process.
+Slicing the _STL_ files to generate the printer-specific _G-code_ representation suitable for your 3D printer at hand is a standard process.
 The [Cura](https://ultimaker.com/en/products/cura-software) software does a great job here, its use is straight-forward.